hydrocarbon-tk/Hydrocarbon/site/creating_a_grammar.index.md

 <> Start_Production > body1 | body2 | body3 | ...
 ```
 Production bodies are comprised of symbols that can represent sequences of characters, known as *terminal* symbols,
-and/or names that refer to other productions, called *non-terminal* symbols.
+and/or identifiers that refer to other productions, called *non-terminal* symbols.

 ```hydrocarbon
 <> Start_Production > body1 | body2 | body3 | ...